psprawka/Ft_printf/README.md

 cd 42SV_ft_printf
 make
 ```
-This will create a static library - `libftprintf.a` - which you need to include to the project that you need ft_printf in. 🔧
+This will create a static library - `libftprintf.a` - which you just need to include to the project that you need ft_printf in. 🔧
 </br></br>

 ### My grade for ft_printf project: